Jayavardhan56/APSSDC-SI-2/README.md

 Gained hands-on experience with GitHub’s collaboration features, repository settings, and contribution workflow

 Achieved several GitHub contribution milestones and achievements during the internship

+Also experimented continuos integration and delivery CI/CD using Jenkins